Gail Harris

-Gail Harris (born 16 December 1964) is a British model, actress, magazine publisher and porn industry entrepreneur.
+Gail Harris, also known as Gail Thackray (born 16 December 1964), is a British model, actress, magazine publisher and porn industry entrepreneur.

 Life and career

 Modelling

 Before her film industry work, Gail Thackray was a Page 3 girl (glamour model) for the British tabloid press.
 She then became a popular nude model from the mid–1980s, frequenting the pages of various pornographic magazines, including Knave, Penthouse, Mayfair, High Society, and Genesis.
 In 1986, as Gail Thackray, she was featured on the front cover, centrefold.

 Hollywood

 After initially starting her acting career as an extra, she performed in low-budget B-movies, sexploitation films, and softcore pornographic productions in Hollywood, some of which involved nude scenes.
 In the mid-1980s, she notably appeared in numerous episodes of Electric Blue, an erotic show that was primarily broadcast on the Playboy Channel, in which she also performed nude.
 During this period, she co-starred with several other adult film stars such, as Kitten Natividad, Candie Evans, Taylor St. Clair, Ron Jeremy, and Ginger Lynn Allen.
 Furthermore, she began to specialize in performing stunt and body double work for various productions.

 In 1990, Harris starred in two horror/action direct-to-video films for director Jim Wynorski.
 In Hard to Die, credited as Robyn Harris, she stars as a lingerie model who is trapped in a high-rise building with a madman and gets to fire a machine gun in skimpy underwear.
 In Sorority House Massacre II, Harris plays the female lead as a co-ed terrorized by a serial killer.

 Harris is popularly known as a "scream queen" and was named in the website Mr. Skin's Nudity Hall of Fame.